 The Journey Begins in St. Louis

-The Mississippi river, even today, is known for its uncompromising currents and hidden sandbars.
-A few hundred years ago, traveling by small boats that were loaded down with men, enough food, equipment, and the firearms deemed necessary for the long voyage would have been difficult enough to maneuver traveling downstream; the Corps of Discovery had persisted north, fighting all the way against the river.
+The Missouri river, even today, is known for its uncompromising currents and hidden sandbars.
+A few hundred years ago, traveling by small boats that were loaded down with men, enough food, equipment, and the firearms deemed necessary for the long voyage would have been difficult enough to maneuver traveling downstream; the Corps had persisted north, fighting all the way against the river.

 Beyond this point, it was uncertain whether or not they would encounter another English-speaking person.